utri092/hls4ml_custom/hls4ml/hls4ml_workspace/README-KERAS.md

 # Instructions to run.

+## Generates the HLS project
+## HLS4ML generates the project in a directory called
+## A seperate directory called Firmware is generated.
+This does not ...., this does ....
-## This generated the HLS project dir and performs a C-Simulation in terminal to see program behavior before synthesis.
+## performs a C-Simulation in terminal (to see program behavior before synthesis)
 ```
 chmod +x createHLSProject.sh
 ./createHLSProject.sh
 ```

-## Running HLS CLI.
+## Runs HLS CLI.
 This does pre-synthesis-simulation, synthesis, post-synthesis simulation and exports an IP Block
-## Setting synth=0 will disable cosim and export as well
+## !
+Setting synth=0 will disable cosim and export as well
 ```
 cd my-hls-test/
 vivado_hls -f build_prj.tcl "csim=1 synth=1 cosim=1 export=1"
 ```

-## Running HLS GUI. <project_dir> is not the firmware folder.
-Needed if protocol interface needs to be changed according to processor
+## Running HLS GUI for HLS project.

 ```

 cd my-hls-test/
 vivado_hls -f build_prj.tcl "csim=1"
 vivado_hls -p <project_dir>
 ```
-### If customising files in GUI
+### If customising HLS Project in GUI
 ```
 chmod +x launchGeneratedProject.sh
 ./launchGeneratedProject.sh